-Streaming video online has become an approachable and relevant avenue for businesses.
+Streaming video online has become an approachable and relevant avenue for businesses in recent years.
 When streaming live video over the internet started, it seemed complex and didn’t seem to provide businesses with enough ROI.
 But with robust streaming solutions being readily available to new and experienced broadcasters, that’s changed now.

 In this article, we’ll be diving deep into live streaming video online for business purposes.
 We’ll explain every aspect of video streaming and how to make it successful for your company.
 We will provide a step-by-step tutorial and the best practices on how to stream live and on-demand video online.